British vs. American Amps – What’s The Difference?

 Vox Amps

 Vox generally sit on the subtler side, as their amps are regarded more for their clean tones.
-Known for sounding “chimey”, Vox amps tend to produce an almost bell-like presence for a sweet and articulate quality.
+Known for sounding “chimey”, Vox amps tend to produce an almost bell-like presence, for a sweet and articulate quality.
 The crystal-clear tones of the classic AC30 can be heard all over U2’s music, with The Edge using an original ’60s model as the foundation for his plethora of effects to run through.
-Speaking of effects, Vox amps often feature built-in reverb and tremolo circuits too; allowing you to really embellish your guitar sounds.
+Speaking of effects, Vox amps often feature built-in reverb and tremolo circuits too, allowing you to really embellish your guitar sounds.

 Although their cleans are excellent, many iconic guitarists have relied on Vox amps for the aggressive sounds that they’re capable of too.
 Emitting piercing highs with a smooth and slightly loose mid-range; the tone of a crunchy AC30 or AC15 combo is quite unmistakable and hard to replicate with another amplifier.
 Queen’s Brian May is a longtime user of the AC30, and a major part of his idiosyncratic sound can be attributed to this amp.